Volkswagen Group B platform: PL47 (B7)

-MLB/MLP (B8)
+MLB (B8/B9)

-The MLB (Modularer Längsbaukasten in German) or MLP (Modular Longitudinal Platform) component matrix is used in the B8 (A4, A5, Q5), C7 (A6, A7, Q7) and D4 (A8) families of Audi vehicles.
-This is noteworthy for placing the front differential ahead of the clutch, allowing the front axle to be moved forward 4 inches.
+The MLB platform (Modularer Längsbaukasten, translating from German to "Modular Longitudinal Toolkit" or "Modular Longitudinal Matrix") is used in the B8 (A4, A5, Q5), C7 (A6, A7, Q7) and D4 (A8) families of Audi vehicles.
+The design is noteworthy for placing the front differential ahead of the clutch, allowing the front axle to be moved forward 4 inches.
 This results in an increase in wheelbase and a slightly more rearward weight distribution for better vehicle dynamics.